 What is Microstock?

-The pioneer of microstock photography was Bruce Livingstone, who created iStockPhoto, originally a free stock photo site that quickly became an industry phenomenon – Livingstone sold iStockphoto to Getty Images in February 2006 for $50 million.
-Many other sites sprung up in the years after iStockPhoto’s inception; some of the larger ones are Dreamstime, 123rf, Bigstockphoto and Shutterstock, created by Jon Oringer, which employs a subscription based payment plan.
+The pioneer of microstock photography was Bruce Livingstone, who created iStockphoto, originally a free stock photo site that quickly became an industry phenomenon – Livingstone sold iStockphoto to Getty Images in February 2006 for $50 million.
+Many other sites sprung up in the years after iStockphoto’s inception; some of the larger ones are Shutterstock, created by Jon Oringer and is primarily a subscription based microstock site, Dreamstime, 123rf and also Bigstock which is now owned by Shutterstock.

 Practices and controversy

-Each microstock company uses a different pricing and payment scheme.
-In some instances, the same photo can cost differently.
+Each microstock agency uses a different pricing and payment scheme.
+In some instances the same photo can have several prices.
 Photographers can upload the same pictures on multiple sites or, with some agencies, become an exclusive supplier and receive an increased commission and additional benefits.

-There is no fee to post photos on a microstock site.
-However, microstock companies do not accept everyone or all photographs.
-Each employs a team of reviewers who check every picture submitted for technical quality, as well as artistic and commercial merit.
+There is no fee to post photos on a microstock agency website.
+However, microstock agencies do not accept all submitters or all photographs.
+Each employs a team of reviewers who check every picture submitted for legal issues and technical quality, as well as artistic and commercial merit.
 Photographers add keywords that help potential buyers filter and find pictures of interest.

 http://en.wikipedia.org/wiki/Microstock